aws/aws-toolkit-common/telemetry/telemetryformat.md

 # Telemetry Format

-Telemetry definitions are made up of json files.
-Multiple files can exist and are merged together at build time.
-After they are merged, one file in the target language is generated that can call the platform specific telemetry client.
-Each platform's generator has platform specific ways to generate a final telemetry file, see each platform's readme for more details.
+Telemetry definitions are made up of json files that live in `definitions`.
+Files are merged together at build time.
+They output one file in the target language that can call the platform specific telemetry client.

 ## Format